CesiumGS/cesium-webpack-example/TUTORIAL.md

 ```

 ## Manage CesiumJS static files
 1. Now, we must make sure the static CesiumJS asset, widget, and web worker files are served and loaded correctly.
-You will use `copy-webpack-plugin` to copy static files to the `dist` directory as part of the build process.
-To do this, run the command `npm install --save-dev copy-webpack-plugin` and update the plugins array in `webpack.config.js`.
-Your `webpack.config.js` should now look like:
+Use `copy-webpack-plugin` to copy static files to the `dist` directory as part of the build process.
+To do this run the command `npm install --save-dev copy-webpack-plugin` and updated the plugins array in `webpack.config.js`. `webpack.config.js` should now look like
 ```
 // The path to the CesiumJS source code const cesiumSource = 'node_modules/cesium/Source';